We Celebrate Juneteenth

 We celebrate the progress that has been made toward a diverse, equitable and inclusive society and reaffirm our commitment to advancing these ideals in our communities.

-In honor of Juneteenth, Marshall Gerstein will be closing early on Friday, June 18.
+In honor of Juneteenth, Marshall Gerstein will be closed on Monday, June 20th.
 We are encouraging our employees to take time to pause, breathe, and self-reflect.

 For any pressing matters, our attorneys will be available by phone and email as needed.